 - Use a fire extinguisher, if you have one.
-The product will leave a messy residue, but it’s better than the alterative.
+The product will leave a messy residue, but it’s better than the alternative.

 - If the fire gets out of control, get everyone out and call 911 from a neighbor’s home.

-If you experience a grease fire at your home or business in Portland, OR, call the professionals at ServiceMaster of Portland.
-We provide comprehensive fire and smoke damage restoration for your property and possessions.
+Restoration professionals offer fire and smoke damage restoration for your property and possessions to fully return them to their original condition.
 We’ll respond quickly to prevent the spread of soot and smoke through the rest of the building.